 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to. - Check with your doctor or pharmacist before giving any other medicines to your child.
-This includes herbal or complementary medicines. - Do not mix other medication together with • dornase alfa in the nebuliser. - Your child should continue their regular medical care and chest physiotherapy while taking dornase alfa.
+This includes herbal or complementary medicines. - Your child should continue their regular medical care and chest physiotherapy while taking dornase alfa.